JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 can also be composed of other smaller components.
 If you structure components to be generic and reusable, you'll be able to use them in multiple parts of the application without duplicating code or logic.

-The content of the `render()` function already describes a basic component.
+The content of the `render()` function generally describes a basic component.
 The current layout of your application looks like this:

 ![Current layout](current-layout.png){width=700}